Last updated 28/04/2021

 What are you doing if one of your team members test positive for COVID-19?

-All our teams are subjects to daily health screenings and we are following government guidance on the safety of guests and teams closely.
-We are supporting out teams if they need to self-isolate for medical reasons and will help them make the necessary arrangements to ensure they concentrate on recovery.
+All our teams are subject to health screenings and we are following government guidance on the safety of guests and teams closely.
+We are supporting our teams if they need to self-isolate for medical reasons and will help them make the necessary arrangements to ensure they concentrate on recovery.

 Do I have to wear a mask?

 Yes, you do.
 It is now the law that all guests must wear a mask when moving around the venue.
 This includes but is not limited to: when entering the venue, moving from your table to the bar/restroom/outside, when leaving the venue.
 Masks can be removed once guests are seated at their table.